opendevstack/ods-jenkins-shared-library/README.md

 1. Setup organisation in snyk.io
     1. If you don´t have an snyk account just create one at snyk.io
     1. Once you logged into snyk.io, in your snyk group create an organisation for your project with exactly same name as project name.
     1. Create a service account in settings for the created organisation and keep the displayed token.
-Yo will need it later.
+You will need it later.
 1. Add environment variable to jenkins in your cd project
-    1. Add the environment variable SNYK_AUTHENTICATION_CODE in jenkins in your openshift cd project with service account token as value.
+    1. Add the environment variable `SNYK_AUTHENTICATION_CODE` in jenkins in your openshift cd project with service account token as value.
 1. Edit your project Jenkinsfile
     1. Read auth code from environment by adding:
         ```